Welsh independence: European Union membership

 The United Kingdom left the EU in 2020 following a referendum on membership in 2016.
 At the referendum, 53% of Welsh voters voted to leave, though Plaid Cymru, the only pro-independence party with representatives in the Welsh Assembly, opposed leaving.
 While most people who are pro-independence also favour joining the EU, this is not a universal position.
 According to Ashcroft Polls, a "significant" number of Plaid voters also voted for Brexit.

 Since Brexit, many pro-independence campaigners, including Plaid, have argued that joining the EU would be a benefit to leaving the UK, noting the success of small nations such as Lithuania, Slovakia and the Republic of Ireland within the EU.
 It has been suggested that an independent Wales would have the option to join the EU in an exclusive Welsh deal if this option benefits Wales.
 A January 2021 poll found that a majority of Welsh voters were in favour of rejoining the EU, (44% for and 38% against).

 An alternative option to EU membership is membership of the European Free Trade Association with a view to joining the European single market.
 Plaid Cymru has said that it will " explore the prospects for an independent Wales becoming a member of the European Free Trade Association, with a view to becoming part of the European Economic Area."
 With EFTA membership, an independent Wales would also be in a position to negotiate a free trade deal with England.
 Adam Price has stated that Plaid Cymru would seek to join the EFTA if Wales became independent.
-The Welsh Labour Government's current position it to remain outside both the EU and single market.
+The Welsh Labour Government's current position is to remain outside both the EU and single market.
 In June 2022, Adam Price of Plaid Cymru called on the Welsh Labour Government to support rejoining the single market (without rejoining the EU) as was previously supported by both parties in the "Securing Wales's Future" white paper.